Prices verified June 22, 2026

 Time to first prescription: 14 days.

-Consultation type: Synchronous video with clinician + coach.
+Consultation type: Live video visit with clinician + coach.

 Requirements: Video consult, lab work (insurance billed), BMI >=30 or >=27 with comorbidity, insurance verification.